Best Productivity Apps to Improve Your Work

 Cons: Minimal free version

 Navigating meetings and appointments takes a lot of time and energy.
-Therefore, one way to become more productive is to use an app such as Calendly to deal with all the scheduling, work, and personal life.
+Therefore, one way to become more productive is to use an app such as Calendly to handle all scheduling, work, and personal life.
 The app can connect up to six calendars and multiple conference tools, share your schedule, inform people of your availability, and create customized events.
 You also get a dashboard to have everything in one place and avoid missing meetings or clashing activities.

 Google Calendar